Naludrag/AIT/Labo1/Labo1.md

 ***1.4 Format the two partitions using the mkfs command***

-Here are the two commands done to completet this points.
+Here are the two commands done to complete this point.

+First the configuration of the vfat partition
 ```bash
 ubuntu@mobile:~$ sudo mkfs.vfat /dev/sdb1
 mkfs.fat 4.1 (2017-01-24)
 ```

+Secondly, the configuration of the ext4 command
 ```bash
 ubuntu@mobile:~$ sudo mkfs.ext4 /dev/sdb2
 mke2fs 1.44.1 (24-Mar-2018)